erincatto/box2d/docs/dynamics.md

 If the body is blocked, it will stop and the contact forces will be proportional the maximum motor force and torque.
 See b2MotorJoint and motor_joint.cpp for details.

-### Wheel Joint
-The wheel joint is designed specifically for vehicles.
-It provides a translation and rotation.
-The translation has a spring and damper to simulate the vehicle suspension.
-The rotation allows the wheel to rotate.
-You can specify an rotational motor to drive the wheel and to apply braking.
-See b2WheelJoint, wheel_joint.cpp, and car.cpp for details.

 ## Contacts
 Contacts are objects created by Box2D to manage collision between two